Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Rationality.md

 ## Imprecise- and Ellsberg Preferences

-Recall "imprecice" probabilities in [[Mathematics & Computability]] yes yes
+Recall "imprecice" probabilities in [[Computability and Complexity]] yes yes

 Sunken Cost